 - Manage the process by which common terms are identified, analyzed, formalized and incorporated into the IOF Core—a joint effort involving the IOF Core Working Group, the IOF domain working groups, and the Technical Oversight Board (TOB).

-The IOF Working Group meets on a bi-weekly basis on Tuesdays from 7:00 am to 8:00 am, Pacific Time.
+Meeting Cadence: The IOF Working Group meets on a bi-weekly basis on Tuesdays from 10:00 am to 11:00 am, Eastern Standard Time.

 Slack Discussion Thread: WG-IOF-Core